 OUR TEAM

-He is past Chair of the Federation of Saskatchewan Indian Nations Appeal Tribunal, past Chair of the National Council of Federal Aboriginal Employees and is currently on the board of directors of the International Law Association – Canada Chapter and is one of the founding members of the Government of Canada, Global Affairs Working Group on Indigenous International Trade
+He has served in various leadership roles, including past Board Secretary of the Council of the Great Lakes Region, past Chair of the Federation of Saskatchewan Indian Nations Appeal Tribunal, and past Chair of the National Council of Federal Aboriginal Employees, past board member of Capacity Canada national organization for excellence in not-for-profit board governance.
+Wayne is also a current board member of the International Law Association – Canada Chapter and is a founding member of the Government of Canada’s Global Affairs Working Groupon Indigenous International Trade.

 FIRST PERMANENT BOARD OF DIRECTORS – UPDATE